IBM/sppmon/spmon/README.md

 sudo cp config.yml /var/lib/docker/volumes/influx/config/config.yml
 ```

-Source the SPMon environment file so that neede variables are used from the configuration script.
+Source the SPMon environment file so that needed variables are used from the configuration script.
 ```
-. <location of project>/spectrum-protect-sppmon/python/docker/spmon/.env
+. ~/.spmonenv
 ```

 Run the influx DB container in detached mode, passing the needed persistent data, configuration, and scripting paths as volume mount points to the container.
-Each of the configuration parameters are pulled from an `.env` environment file that was generated/modified by the `configSPMon.sh` configuration script run earlier.
+Each of the configuration parameters are pulled from an `~/.spmonenv` environment file that was generated/modified by the `configSPMon.sh` configuration script run earlier.
 ```
 docker run -d -p 8086:8086 \
     -v ${DOCKERVOL}/influx/data:/var/lib/influxdb2 \